AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-not-showing-all.md

 >[!NOTE]
 >
 >* This issue has been reported in the new requesting experience.
->* This issue was fixed on February 18, 2026.

 When a user is viewing the request list in the new requesting experience, and the view is set to show all requests, only some of the requests are displayed.